zenotech/netcdf-c/docs/filters.md

 at all.
 Defaults are not provided, so this assumes that the filter can operate with zero parameters.

-The two pieces of  information can be provided in either of two ways: using __ncgen__ and via an API call.
+The first two pieces of  information can be provided in one of three ways: using __ncgen__, via an API call, or via command line parameters to __nccopy__.
-In either case, remember that filtering also requires setting chunking, so the variable must also be marked with chunking information.
+In any case, remember that filtering also requires setting chunking, so the variable must also be marked with chunking information.

 Using ncgen {#NCGEN}